-Not so fast says Gage Gomez: you can do both.
+Not so fast, says Gage Gomez: you can do both.
 The quickly rising influencer has proven influence can extend beyond merch and product plugs.
 In addition to a Discord he runs that offers free tutoring services for students, Gomez has raised money for cancer research and childhood cancer with Sloan Kettering.

 MB: Where else have you been that has inspired you?

-“I think a lot of kids get caught up in praising these unrealistic lives where you’re living in a mansion making TikToks all day thinking you’re going to become extremely wealthy off of that.”
+I think a lot of kids get caught up in praising these unrealistic lives where you’re living in a mansion making TikToks all day, thinking you’re going to become extremely wealthy off that.Gage Gomez

 MB: You’re in college on a PreMed track.
-I think that’s interesting because a lot of people think being an influencer is an end all be all.
-In a way you’re promoting higher education and challenging your followers to keep learning.
+That’s interesting because many people think being an influencer is an end-all-be-all.
+In a way, you promote higher education and challenge your followers to keep learning.
 Is that something you’ve thought about?